 - Loss of balance and your ability to walk

 - Loss of feeling in your arms and legs, which often starts with your inability to feel

-How is chronic inflammatory demyelinating polyradiculoneurypathy diagnosed?
+How is CIDP diagnosed?

-After taking your medical history and doing a physical exam, your health care provider may perform additional tests to confirm a diagnosis including:
+After taking your medical history and doing a physical exam, your healthcare provider

 - Blood and urine tests